Votes sell for about $5 in Afghanistan as presidential race begins

 The Independent Election Commission, which was created to ensure elections are free and fair, has had little to say on the matter of voter card trading so far.

 "We have heard of this and it is major concern for us," said commission spokesman Noor Mohammad Noor.
-"But we have certain measures in place to scrutinize the fraud."
+"But we have certain measures in place to scrutinise the fraud."

 This week, Noor said the watchdog had expelled the first presidential candidate from the race for failing to provide required documentation, including evidence of support from 100,000 legitimate votes from 20 provinces.